 Probably most irritating for the old-timers was the suddenness of the annexation.
 In late September 1966, after almost a year of debate, Rossmoor and Los Alamitos voted to decide if the two communities would merge.
 The initiative passed among Los Alamitos voters but Rossmoor turned it down emphatically – by a 2-to-1 margin.
 Annexation foes thought the issue was settled and then seven weeks later Rossmoor residents find out Seal Beach was annexing their shopping center.

 The second parcel was the land between Mainway and Garden Grove Boulevard.
-This parcel was owned by the Fred H. Bixby Ranch Company (of the R
+This parcel was owned by the Fred H. Bixby Ranch Company (of the Rancho Los Alamitos).
+This purchase could not be finalized until almost early 1958 while the freeway routes were being finalized and surveyed.

 That original vision also included the land east of Los Alamitos Blvd on which Cortese already had options.
 The present Rossmoor Highlands, Target Center and Old Ranch Golf Course would be apartments — except for the southernmost area under the Navy Base take-off zone which would be part of the proposed Del Rey Country Club with two 18-hole golf courses.

 The first Rossmoor homes went on the market in late 1956.
 The first homes to be occupied (on Kempton) happened in August 1957, but the middle section had already sold out.
 The main freeway issues of the Southern section were resolved in early 1957, and the Bixby Ranch Co. conveyed their land to Cortese and his investing partners, the Los Coyotes Land Company.
-1)“365 Acres Area Is Sold For $613,000, LA Times, March 3, 1957; “LB Independent Press-Telegram, Jan.
-24, 1957: “Real Estate Deals Total $1,867,701,” This latter deal also included an option for 229 acres east of Los Alamitos Blvd for a “swank golf course and country club.”
-This was the proposed Del Rey Country Club (The Course of Kings) which failed to get enough interest to be built at the time.
-Old Ranch Golf Club was later built on the same site.
+“365 Acres Area Is Sold For $613,000, LA Times, March 3, 1957; “LB Independent Press-Telegram, Jan.
+24, 1957: “Real Estate Deals Total $1,867,701,” This latter deal also … Continue reading

 Orange County planners strongly opposed this extension, as well as connecting Atherton south to Lampson.
 Strongly encouraged by the Rossmoor Homeowners Association, the OC Planners held out for connections at Katella-Willow and Garden Grove Blvd-7th Street.
 The final routes of the San Gabriel River Freeway also affected this decision making as well.